-Many of the innovations with the greatest development impact share two things in common – (1) they enable individuals to overcome basic human limitations and (2) they contain within them the means of their own wide diffusion.
-The wheel and the engine enabled people and products to move more quickly while the printing press, the telephone, and the internet enabled information to disperse wide geographic distances in seconds.
+Many of the innovations with the greatest development impact share two things in common: (1) they enable individuals to overcome basic human limitations, and, (2) they contain within them the means of their own wide diffusion.
+The wheel and the engine enabled people and products to move more quickly, while the printing press, the telephone, and the internet allowed information to disperse wide geographic distances in seconds.

 Friedrich von Hayek made a powerful argument in favor of societies where access to knowledge is widely diffused among the population and freely accessible to all, and William Easterly has consistently advocated that the freedoms that underpin the creation and distribution of knowledge are the foundations of development.